On this page

 Understand the economic, legal, and social issues surrounding the use of information, and access and use information ethically and legally."

--- Information Literacy Competency Standards for Higher Education From the Association of College and Research Libraries (ACRL), American Library Association
+From: Information Literacy Competency Standards for Higher Education Association of College and Research Libraries (ACRL), American Library Association

 See also: Research Commons: Research Lifecycle for Graduate Researchers

 In brief: Ideas> Partners> Proposal writing> Research process> Publication

 In brief, consider: Authority; Content; Scope; Currency; Objectivity

 SFU guide: who, what, where, when and why